 In the second issue of our magazine M, Demand provides explanatory background to the exhibition.
 You can read the interview here.

-Due to Covid-19 there is no physical opening event.
-Instead, there will be a livestream on Facebook on Thursday evening 8.10.
+Due to Covid-19 there was no physical opening event.
+Instead, M opened the exhibition with a livestream on Facebook on Thursday evening 8.10.

 Thomas Demand has been the subject of numerous solo exhibitions, at The Museum of Modern Art in New York, the Neue Nationalgalerie in Berlin and the Fondazione Prada in Venice and Milan, among others.